flipperdevices/flipperzero-firmware/README.md

 [**Geiger Counter**](https://github.com/nmrr/flipperzero-geigercounter) application must work on your **Flipper Zero** to be able to use this application.
 You need the same **geiger board** and this board must be connected in the same way as described in the description of the **Geiger Counter** application.

-**Note:** There is no test port, your absolutely need a **geiger board** to run this application.
+**Note:** There is no test port compared to the **Geiger Counter** application, your absolutely need a **geiger board** to run this application.

 This application generates random numbers by hashing timestamps from a 64 MHz 32-bit time clock (TIM2) from the **MCU**.
 Two hash methods have been implemented:
 - CRC32: 8 ticks are needed to obtain a hash, for low activity sources
 - MD5: 32 ticks are needed to obtain a hash, for high activity source

 Dice rolls are produced by transforming hashes into 1 to 6 numbers.
 Output is balanced by ignoring out of scope values.
-Modulo-based methods are ugly because there are unbalanced.
+Modulo-based methods are ugly because they are usually unbalanced.

 It's possible to roll the dice without using a **radioactive isotope**.
 Air contains **radon** gas that is **radioactive**. **Geiger board** can detect descendants of radon gas that emit strong **beta** or **gamma** rays.